Resistance Calculator

 This calculator will convert the colour codes to resistance values and calculate the overall serial or parallel circuit resistance.

-Resistance?
+What Is Resistance?

-How to Calculate Resistance?
+How To Calculate Resistance?

 Colour Codes: